-With the rapid development and wide application of laser technology, a variety of laser products can be found everywhere in our living and working environments.
-Some laser products can be used safely, but some can cause damage to our eyes and skin if they are not used properly.
-In this article we will introduce you to laser technology, laser safety classification, laser hazards and effective protective measures.
+With the rapid development and wide application of laser marker technology, a variety of laser marker products can be found everywhere in our living and working environments.
+Some laser marker products can be used safely, but some can cause damage to our eyes and skin if they are not used properly.
+In this article we will introduce you to laser marker technology, laser marker safety classification, laser marker hazards and effective protective measures.

 This chart shows the colors of the visible spectrum and the wavelengths (in nanometers) at which they fit.
 The wavelengths and colors are as follows:

-The International Electrotechnical Commission standard (IEC 60825-1) categorizes laser products into the following seven laser safety classes based on the wavelength of the laser product and the maximum output laser power: 1, 1M, 2, 2M, 3R, 3B, and 4.
+The International Electrotechnical Commission standard (IEC 60825-1) categorizes laser marker products into the following seven laser marker safety classes based on the wavelength of the laser marker product and the maximum output laser marker power: 1, 1M, 2, 2M, 3R, 3B, and 4.

 See the table below for information, each row corresponds to a different class of laser, detailing the associated warnings and recommended personal protective equipment where applicable.